WisDOT North Central Region road construction update - Wausau Pilot & Review

 - Springville Drive is closed at the east side intersection with Post Road.

-- Rainbow Drive will be closed at the east side intersection with Post Road later in June.
+- Rainbow Drive will be closed at the east side intersection with Post Road starting in July.

 Website: https://projects.511wi.gov/business51/